dream-num/univer/docs/embed-docs-table-like-block-bleed.md

 When vertical scrolling is enabled:

 - Sheets column headers remain sticky at the top of the embed viewport.
-- Sheets frozen rows/columns should remain sticky if the child renderer supports them inside the embed runtime.
+- Sheets frozen rows/columns remain sticky inside the embed runtime.
 - Bases view/menu/header regions remain sticky at the top of the embed viewport.
 - Bases row headers or record index affordances remain aligned with the scrolled body.

 If sticky frozen regions require product-specific canvas/runtime support, the child product owns that implementation.
-The Docs host only provides the viewport and scroll container.
+The Docs host only provides the viewport, scroll container, and stable clipping geometry.
+The host must not reimplement Sheets frozen panes or Bases view headers.
+A failure to keep child-owned frozen regions sticky is treated as a child runtime integration defect, not as a Docs host fallback.

 ## Ownership